Part of the

 Eindhoven University of Technology

 Moral philosophy before the mid-Twentieth Century developed under the implicit assumption that outcomes could be treated as determinate.
 Risks and probabilities, when mentioned, were treated as a side issue.
-By contrast, our current understanding of agency and causation is probabilistic and uncertain.
-Ethical discussion has intensified around the causes of risk, such as technology and medical interventions.
-Moral philosophy and applied ethics have developed new concepts and tools in response, such as expected utility theory and ethical technology assessment.
-In addition, there is significant attention to the disruptive normative uncertainties surrounding fast-paced societal and technological change.
+By contrast, our current understanding of agency and causation is probabilistic and foregrounds issues of uncertainty.
+In addition, there is significant attention to the disruption surrounding fast-paced societal and technological change.
+Moral philosophy, epistemology, and applied ethics have adapted to this understanding, but the philosophical issues are far from settled.
 This is an exciting area of philosophical and interdisciplinary research.

 WhenMon 4 - 8 Nov 2024